DanJoh74/MassTransit/docs/usage/sagas/automatonymous.md

     public OrderStateMachine()
     {
         Initially(
-            When(SubmitOrder)
+            When(OrderSubmitted)
                 .Activity(x => x.OfType<PublishOrderSubmittedActivity>())
                 .TransitionTo(Submitted));
     }
 }
 ```

-When the `SubmitOrder` event is consumed, the state machine will resolve the activity from the container, and call the `Execute` method.
+When the `OrderSubmitted` event is consumed, the state machine will resolve the activity from the container, and call the `Execute` method.
 The activity will be scoped, so any dependencies will be resolved within the message `ConsumeContext`.

 In the above example, the event type was known in advance.
 If an activity for any event type is needed, it can be created without specifying the event type.